geraldnilles/My-DVR/README.markdown

 ## Commercial Flagger
 This process will scan video files and look for commericals.
 This info will be used to delete commericals from the video during transcoding.

+# Databases

+## Rules
+A list of human readable rules used to automatically schedule new events.

+* title
+    * RegEx matching the title
+* description
+    * RegEx matching the description
+* new
+    * True if only new shows should be schedules
+* channel
+    * A list of channels you are allowed to record on

+## Schedule
+Contains a list of recording events.
+Each event will have the following key/values

+* uid
+    * A unique id given to each event
+* name
+    * The Name of the recording
+* time
+    * Start Time of the recording (in Unix time... seconds since 1/1/1970 in UTC)
+* length
+    * Length of recording (in seconds)